Skip to content

 How do I troubleshoot Lambda function invocation timeout errors?

-How do I determine if my Lambda function is timing out?
+How do I use CloudWatch Logs to determine if my Lambda function timed out?

 How to resolve this when you get this error while updating the lambda function from AWS SDK?
 Error: updating code for Lambda function: Signature expired: 20230512T173853Z is now earlier than 20230512T174113Z (20230512T174613Z - 5 min.)